snowbrow/hello-world/README.md

 Hi Humans,

-I'm Tom, With the intention of working from home one day soon.
+I'm Tom, with the intention of working from home one day soon.